 Soft, silky flowing tresses are always high on our wish list.
-Conditioning is a staple for most people’s beauty routines and you might be wondering how often should you condition your hair?
+Conditioning is a staple for most people’s beauty routines so you might be wondering how often should you condition your hair?

 Is once a day too much?
 Is twice a week not enough?
 Does conditioner cause hair loss?
 What does deep conditioner even do?